ashleysobel/CHOP_Retrospective_IAV_Diversity/README.md

   3. 72423-Supplemental.R - organizes the data for Figures S2 - S8

  The scripts used to generate Figure 2 is contained in the subfolder XXXX.
 The scripts used to generate Figures 6 - 9 are contained in the subfolder XXX.

-## Prepare the run environment

-We prepare the R environment by clearing the R environment by:

-1. Clearing the environment of variables
-2. Identify the pathway to the R working directory
-3. Loading the necessary packages for the analysis